This post may contain affiliate links. This blog generates income via ads.

-This post was originally published on January 3, 2018 and was updated on April 22, 2020 This recipe for browned butter chocolate chip cookies is one of my absolute favorites!
-With nutty browned butter, sweet brown sugar, and a touch of sea salt – they have everything you could ever want in a cookie recipe!
+This recipe for browned butter chocolate chip cookies is one of my absolute favorites!
+They're chewy tender with a delightfully crisp exterior.
+Made with nutty browned butter, sweet brown sugar, and a touch of sea salt – they have everything you could ever want in a cookie recipe!

 Let’s talk about what makes a delicious cookie, y’know, delicious: